Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 26. Working Title – Burger Bar

 Burgers, brunch and coffee – that’s what this halal-certified eatery dishes out.
-Think cheddar and relish mayo layered generously atop nacho chips alongside hulking brioche bun-and-patty combinations starring beef or lamb patties, grilled chicken leg and grilled portobello.
-Pair your order with truffle tater tots and caffeine for the ultimate morning meal.
+Think cheddar and relish mayo layered generously atop nacho chips alongside hulking brioche bun-and-patty combinations starring beef or lamb patties, fried chicken and grilled portobello.
+Pair your order with truffle fries and caffeine for the ultimate morning meal.

 Working Title, 783 North Bridge Road, Singapore 198751